Monday, October 28, 2024

 Once you are registered, you will receive the link to the Zoom account to sign in.

+We use prompts to stimulate memories.
 Think about smells from your childhood.
 What do you remember?
 Where were you?
 Who was with you?
 What happened?

 Do you remember sounds in a city?
-Cars passing by, car horns blowing, Busses pulling out, bells ringing, sirens, voices calling.
+Cars passing by, car horns blowing, trains pulling out, bells ringing, sirens, voices calling.
 Do any of these sounds remind you of a time in your life?

 Now Might as Well Be Then - poetry